 First things first; the phone is big.
 It is one of the biggest phones I have ever seen.
 I thought that the DX2 was a big beast when I bought it, but this monster makes it look small by comparison.
 Someone called it “a small tablet with a built-in phone”, and that’s not far from the truth.
-Folks with small hands — such as Her Ladyship.
-But even for me, it feels a trifle oversized.
+Folks with small hands — such as Her Ladyship — might find it hard going, but even for me, it feels a trifle over-sized.
 Oh, and did I mention that it’s big?

 The upside of this is that the screen is huge — and exceptionally clear, thanks to the high-resolution screen (1280×720 up from the DX2’s 960×540).